 To determine whether a user is logged in, ASP.NET MVC receives cookies from the browser and if the user is logged in, the IIdentity.IsAuthenticated property is set to true, and the Name property gets the username as its value.

-Now let us add authentication items.
-To do it, we will use the mechanism of universal providers.
+Now let us add authentication items using universal providers mechanism.

 Universal providers offer a ready-made authentication functionality.
-But at the same time, these providers are flexible enough – in particular, we can redefine them the way we need.
-To do it, we do not have to redefine and use all four providers.
-Which is quite convenient, especially in the situation when we do not need all fancy ASP.NET Identity features, but we just need a very simple authentication system.
+But at the same time, these providers are flexible enough that we can redefine them to work in whatever way we need them to.
+It is not necessary to redefine and use all four providers which is convenient if we do not need all of the fancy ASP.NET Identity features, but just a very simple authentication system.

-Now let us redefine the role provider.
-To do it, we will add the Microsoft.AspNet.Providers package via NuGet.
+Next, we will redefine the role provider.
+We need to add the Microsoft.AspNet.Providers package via NuGet to do this.

-Now let us define the role provider itself.
-To do it, first we add the Providers folder to the project and then add the new MyRoleProvider class to it:
+To define the role provider itself, first we add the Providers folder to the project and then add a new MyRoleProvider class to it:

 using System;